alexjvr1/UKButterflies/DataBackup.md

 Raw fastq files for modern and museum samples.

+These folders will be emptied after the cutadapt reads have been produced to save space.
+Raw data can be recovered from the raw data folders.
+See shared doc to identify relevant libraries.

 #### *01a_modern_cutadapt_reads* and *01a_museum_cutadapt_reads*

 Adapter trimmed fastq samples for modern and musuem.